FireTail-io/firetail-py-lib/docs/security.rst

 ------------------------

 Some production hosting environments, such as Apache with modwsgi, do not by default pass authentication headers to WSGI applications.
-Therefore, to allow pointsecio to handle authentication, you will need to enable passthrough.
+Therefore, to allow firetail to handle authentication, you will need to enable passthrough.

 Instructions for `enabling authentication passthrough in modwsgi`_ are available as